u1i/bambleweeny/README.md

 `curl http://b9y/lists/my_queue -H AUTH`

-The [Getting Started Guide](GettingStarted.md) gives you detailed examples, and of course there's the [API Documentation](http://bambleweeny.sotong.io/).
+Check out the [Getting Started Guide](GettingStarted.md) to get you started quickly.
+The [Documentation Index](DocumentationIndex.md) has a complete reference of data types and operations, and of course there's the [API Documentation](http://bambleweeny.sotong.io/).

 ### Performance (Apache Bench)